leonardo-cSouza/fractal_basin_of_escape/README.md

 ## Figure 8

-To obtain the data used in Figure 8....
+To obtain the data used in Figure 8 use ``` python Calculate_sb.py 1000 5 5 <input.dat> output.dat ``` where the input is the third file generate by basins_horton.f90 1000 is the number of boxes use and 5 is the sidelenght, do this for different values of phi and plot the entropy as a function of k.
+To calulate the basin boundary entropy add a if in if(i1 != 0 and i2 !=0) in the calculate_sb.

 ## Figure 9